Exploring the Benefits of Data Center Fabric

 Difficult failure recovery: In data center architecture, failure recovery may require recomputation and path forwarding by multiple network devices, resulting in longer recovery time and more difficult troubleshooting and localization.

-What is Data Center Fabric and How Does It Work?
+What is Data Center Fabric?

 The Benefits of Data Center Fabric